 Mend

-I do many different types of mending, such as: visible mending, (close to) invisible mending, interior and exterior patching, machine and hand darning (including hand-knit items), de-logoing*, re-sewing seams, and turning a collar.
+I do many different types of mending, such as: visible mending, (close to) invisible mending, patching, darning (including hand-knit items), de-logoing*, re-sewing seams, and turning a collar.
 Sometimes I'll use multiple techniques in the same project.

 If you want me to mend something for you: